 Bacitracin, Neomycin, Polymyxin B, Cocoa Butter, Cottonseed Oil, Olive Oil, Sodium Pyruvate, Vitamin E, Petrolatum

 Bottom line: With the exception of petrolatum, these two ointments have completely different ingredients.
-Aquaphor seems to be geared more towards occlusives—in other words, it’ll protect the heck out of your skin, while Neosporin is more geared towards antibiotics—it’s super medicated.
+Aquaphor seems to be more geared towards being an occlusive—in other words, it’ll protect the heck out of your skin, while Neosporin is more geared towards being an antibiotic—it’s super medicated.
 One isn’t better than the other (as long as you’re not allergic to either products’ ingredients).
 They’re just different.

-Difference #3: 1 In 10 People Are Allergic to Neosporin’s Ingredients
+Difference #3: 1 In 10 People Are Allergic to Neosporin

 You might be surprised to find out that, in 2003, the American Contact Dermatitis Society named bacitracin (the main ingredient in Neosporin) the Allergen of the Year.
 And if that wasn’t enough, neomycin (the second ingredient in Neosporin) was given the title in 2010.